atbcb/usab-uswds/_ada-guides/chapter-7-signs.md

-The Standards require use of the ISA to label or provide direction to certain accessible spaces and elements, including entrances, toilet and bathing facilities, and check-out aisles (unless all are accessible).&nbsp; A symbol other than the specified ISA will not comply with the Standards unless it satisfies the “equivalent facilitation” provision (§103).&nbsp; This provision allows alternatives to prescribed requirements if they result in “substantially equivalent or greater accessibility and usability.”&nbsp; The burden of proof in demonstrating equivalent facilitation rests with the covered entity in the event of a legal challenge.&nsbp; Under DOT’s ADA Standards, certain entities responsible for transportation facilities and systems, as well as manufacturers of products and vehicles used in transportation systems, can request a determination of equivalent facilitation from DOT as outlined in its ADA regulations (§37.7 and §37.9).&nbsp; This applies only where use of the ISA is required by the Standards.
+The Standards require use of the ISA to label or provide direction to certain accessible spaces and elements, including entrances, toilet and bathing facilities, and check-out aisles (unless all are accessible).
+A symbol other than the specified ISA will not comply with the Standards unless it satisfies the “equivalent facilitation” provision (§103).
+This provision allows alternatives to prescribed requirements if they result in “substantially equivalent or greater accessibility and usability.”
+The burden of proof in demonstrating equivalent facilitation rests with the covered entity in the event of a legal challenge.
+Under DOT’s ADA Standards, certain entities responsible for transportation facilities and systems, as well as manufacturers of products and vehicles used in transportation systems, can request a determination of equivalent facilitation from DOT as outlined in its ADA regulations (§37.7 and §37.9).
+This applies only where use of the ISA is required by the Standards.
 On other signs not mandated by the Standards, compliance with the specified ISA is not required.